 While discussing the problem of equivalence in translation, Nida gives equal importance to linguistic and cultural differences between source and target languages and concludes that "differences between cultures can cause more severe complications to translators than complications caused by differences in language structure" (Nida, 1964).
 In translating a work, the task of the translator is to understand the culture of the source text without neglecting the meaning from the original text in the source language to the translated text.
 A good translator must be good at manipulating language so as not to be influenced by the original text.
 As noted by Nida (1964), the most complex problem in translation is cultural adaptation.
 First, the problem is due to the absence of vocabulary in the target language.
-Second, the translator should change and readjust the meaning based on the context of the target language without changing the meaning from the source text.
-Thus "meaning" is the basic relationship between culture and language and is an important element in translation.
+Second, the translator should change and readjust the meaning based on the context of the target language and is an important element in translation.
 Thus, translation is not merely a linguistic process but also a cultural engagement.